MistAiDev/Mist-Ai-Project/README.md

 ### SQLite Local Setup (Easiest)

 You can use SQLite for local development.
-This is the easiest way to get started with eliza.
+This is the easiest way to get started with mist.

-    import { AgentRuntime, SqliteDatabaseAdapter } from "eliza";
+    import { AgentRuntime, SqliteDatabaseAdapter } from "mist";
     import { Database } from "sqlite3";
     const sqliteDatabaseAdapter = new SqliteDatabaseAdapter(new Database(":memory:"));